Okahyphen/kodinghackathon/README.md

 I wanted to address the idea of teaching someone with basic knowledge of programming constructs the importance of `DRY` vs `WET` code, through an interactive means.
 This quiz only touches on basic ideas and examples of `DRY` code - not some of the more expansive topics like modular design.

+With a little more time it would be fun to make `DRY` vs `DAMP` vs `WET` with even more examples.
+Also I think a `CSS` specific set of examples would benifit a lot of folk.

 ### Screenshots

 Koding